Chicago Symphony Orchestra: Broadcasts

 The Chicago Symphony first broadcast on the radio in 1925.
 Though often sporadic, there have been broadcasts ever since.
 With the 1965–1966 season, Chicago radio station WFMT began regular tape-delayed stereo broadcasts of CSO concerts, running through the 1968–1969 season.
 They resumed from 1976 through the 2000–2001 season before ceasing due to lack of sponsorship.
 In 2007, the broadcasts once again resumed with a 52-week series.
 The broadcasts were originally sponsored by BP and air on 98.7 WFMT in Chicago and the WFMT Radio Network.
 They consist of 39 weeks of recordings of live concerts, as well as highlights from the CSO's vast discography.

 The CSO appeared in a series of telecasts on WGN-TV, beginning in 1953.
 The early 1960s saw the videotaped telecast series Music from Chicago, conducted by Fritz Reiner and guest conductors including Arthur Fiedler, George Szell, Pierre Monteux, and Charles Munch.
-Many of these televised concerts, from 1953 to 1963, have since been released to DVD by VAI Distribution.
+Many of these televised concerts, from 1953 to 1963, have since been released to DVD by Video Artists International.

 Sir Georg Solti also conducted a series of concerts with the Chicago Symphony that were recorded for the European firm Unitel and were broadcast in the 1970s on PBS.
 They have subsequently been reissued by Decca Video on DVD.

 Civic Orchestra of Chicago

 Frederick Stock founded the Civic Orchestra of Chicago, the first training orchestra in the United States affiliated with a major symphony orchestra, in 1919.
 Its goal is to recruit pre-professional musicians and train them as high-level orchestra players.
 Many alumni have gone on to play for the CSO or other major orchestras.
-It is currently the only training orchestra sponsored by a major orchestra in North America.

 The Civic Orchestra performs half a dozen orchestral concerts and a chamber music series annually in Symphony Center and in other venues throughout the Chicago area free of charge to the public.